-These cozy autumn days are ones where I’d like to stay inside, curled up by a nice warm fireplace with a book.
-Doesn’t that sound wonderful!
-Time to relax and enjoy the season is important, but when we’re not a home, we often spend a lot of time in our car; whether it’s commuting, running, errands, running the kids to sports practice or going to visit family.
-With all the extra time spent in our car, keeping it organized can be a challenge… unless you have a system in place!
+These cozy, autumn days are ones where I’d like to stay inside, curled up by a nice, warm fireplace with a book.
+Boy, doesn’t that sound wonderful? (*big sigh*) Time to relax and enjoy the season is important, but when we’re not at home, we often spend a lot of time in our car; whether it’s commuting, running errands, being the kid’s personal valet or going to visit your family.
+The extra time spent in our car can make it challenging to keep clean… unless you have a system in place!
 Creating a system for your car organization doesn’t magically happen.
 It takes effort to find a system that works well for you.
 It also involves changing some habits to make it work too, but trust me, it will totally be worth it!

-When you know what supplies you have and exactly where to find it (say “goodbye” to digging through receipts and cheerios), you might even find your commute a bit more enjoyable.
+When you know is available in your vehicle, and exactly where to find it (say “goodbye” to digging through receipts and cheerios), you might even find your commute a bit more enjoyable.

-I have outlined a 4 step process for you to start building a system in your car organization.
-I encourage you to experiment and find out what works for you.
-This process will give you a place to start, and I’ve also included some links to products that might work great to get you started organizing!
+I have outlined a 4 step process for you to build a system for your car organization.
+Experiment and find out what works for you!
+My process will give you starting point.
+I’ve included my recommended products to help you on your way!

 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 Clicking these links won’t cost you any extra money and you’ll have direct access to the products we enjoy.
 Please check out our disclosure policy for more details.